• Menu

 I wanted to explore the main area a little bit before I had to leave the Azores, so I went back to Ponta Delgada a little early.
 Parking is super easy and super cheap, and there’s a ton of cute little restaurants along the water.
 I found a random one that had octopus salad that I was craving, and a half bottle of wine for super cheap!

-Dreaming of going to the Azores islands off of Portugal?
-Definitely do it!
+Dreaming of Going to the Azores Islands off of Portugal?
+Definitely Do It!
 They're beyond beautiful and easy to see on a roadtrip!
 Here's a two day itinerary for an Azores roadtrip around the biggest island, Sāo Miguel!

 Leave a reply